gonuit/dart_http_api/README.md

 #### `cache`
 Cache property contains a `CacheManager` instance that was internally created via the `createCacheManager` method.

-Thanks to this property, you can manipulate your cache yourself.
+Thanks to this property, you can manipulate your cache by yourself.

 Example:
 ```dart